ckormanyos/gamma_f77/README.md

-The real-valued gamma function, $\Gamma\left(x\right)$ can be readily calculated using a series expansion for its inverse near the origin.
+The real-valued gamma function, $\Gamma\left(x\right)$ can be readily calculated using a series expansion for its reciprocal near the origin.
 Large arguments valued greater than one use recurrence.
 For negative argument, the function value for the corresponding positive-valued argument is first calculated and the value for negative argument is obtaind via reflection.

-Consider the series expansion of the inverse of the gamma function near the origin
+Consider the series expansion of the reciprocal of the gamma function near the origin

 $$ \frac{1}{\Gamma(z)}\approx \sum_{k=1}^{n} a^{k} z^{k}\text{.}$$